FeatureBaseDB/PythonGPT/README.md

 ### OpenAI Auth
 Go to [OpenAI](https://openai.com/) and signup or login.
 Navigate to the [getting started page](https://platform.openai.com/) and click on your user profile at the top right.

-Select "view API keys" and then create a new API key.
+Select `view API keys` and then create a new API key.
 Copy this key and put it in the `config.py` file under the `openai_token` variable.

 ### Docker Install
 If you are security minded, running this project in a Docker container is the way to proceed safely.